Netflix/vector/README.md

 [http://localhost:8080](http://localhost:8080)

-And enter the hostname from the instance you plan on monitoring.
+And enter the hostname from the server you plan on monitoring.
 That's it!

 ## Issues